Aaron3154518/Academic-Website/content/home/about.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget: blank  # See https://wowchemy.com/docs/page-builder/
-headless: true  # This file represents a page section.
+headless: false  # This file represents a page section.
 weight: 10  # Order that this section will appear.

-title: "Work in Progress"
+title: "About Me"
 subtitle: ""

 design: